-Floor mixers Griddle Freezer Braising pan/ tilting skillet Steam table Buffalo chopper/ vertical cutter • Proofer Range/stove Refrigerator/cooler (walk-in or reach-in) Gas range Dish machine Transport carts Booster for dish washer Warming cart Vent hoodsMilk boxes Steam kettleRefrigerated salad bars Grease traps Kiosk or mobile food carts Refrigerated display cases

-- B. Sealed Bids-Procurement by sealed bids (formal advertising).
-Bids are publicly solicited and a firm fixedprice contract (lump sum or unit price) is awarded to the responsible bidder whose bid, conforming with all the material terms and conditions of the ITB, is the lowest in price. - 1.
+- Range/stove - Refrigerator/cooler (walk-in or reach-in) - Gas range - Dish machine - Transport carts - Booster for dish washer - Warming cart - Grease traps - Kiosk or mobile food carts - Refrigerated display cases - C. Sealed Bids (Invitation for Bid [IFB]) (2 CFR 200.320[c])-Procurement by sealed bids (formal advertising).
+Bids are publicly solicited and a firm fixed-price contract (lump sum or unit price) is awarded to the responsible bidder whose bid, conforming with all the material terms and conditions of the IFB, is the lowest in price. - 1.
 Sealed bids are feasible if the following conditions are met: - a.
-Complete, adequate, and realistic specification or purchase description is available. - b.
+Complete, adequate, and realistic specification or purchase description and must include Buy American provision. - b.
 Two or more responsible bidders are willing and able to compete effectively for the business. - c.
-The procurement lends itself to a firm fixed-price contract and bidder is selected principally on price. - 2.
+The procurement lends itself to a firm fixed-price contract and bidder is selected primarily on price (NO NEGOTIATING). - 2.
 Sealed Bids/Requirements: - a.
-The ITB must be publicly advertised. - b.
+The IFB must be publicly advertised. - b.
 Bids shall be solicited from an adequate number of known suppliers (at least three). - c.
 All vendors shall be provided sufficient time prior to the date set for the bid opening. - d.
 All specifications and pertinent information shall define the items or services in order for the bidder to properly respond. - e.
-All bids will be publicly opened at the time and place prescribed in the ITB. - f.
-A firm, fixed-price contract will be awarded to the lowest responsive and responsible bidder. - (a) Where specified in bidding documents, factors such as discounts, transportation costs, and life cycle costs shall be considered in determining which bid is lowest. - (b) Payment discounts will only be used to determine the low bid when prior experience indicates that such discounts are usually taken advantage of. - g.
+All bids will be publicly opened at the time and place prescribed in the IFB. - f.
+A firm, fixed-price contract will be awarded in writing to the lowest responsive and responsible bidder. - (a) Where specified in bidding documents, factors such as discounts, transportation costs, and life cycle costs must be considered in determining which bid is lowest. - (b) Payment discounts will only be used to determine the low bid when prior experience indicates that such discounts are usually taken advantage of. - g.
 Any or all bids may be rejected for a sound reason and must be documented.